 4. Select Report Issue from the options in the drop-down

-5: Select This is a duplicate of another item in my profile and click Submit
+5: Select This is a duplicate of another item in my profile and click Continue

-6. In the box that appears, select which item you would like to be merged or search for it if you don't see it in the list (you can pick more than one item if necessary)
+6. In the box that appears, select which item you would like to merge or search for it if you don't see it on the list (you can pick more than one item if necessary)

 Please note: It can take up to 72 hours for the publications to be merged.